The Guyver: Plot

 Dr. Tetsu Segawa, a researcher for the corporation Chronos, is on the run after having stolen an alien device known as The Guyver unit from Chronos.
-He is caught by Lisker, the right hand man of the president of Chronos, and his thugs.
+He is caught by Lisker, the right-hand man of the president of Chronos, and his thugs.
 Lisker transforms into a Zoanoid and he kills Segawa, who was also a Zoanoid.
 He returns the metal briefcase to Chronos' president, Fulton Balcus, only to discover that it contains an old toaster, Segawa having hid the unit in a pile of trash before he was caught.
 At a dojo, Max Reed, a CIA agent, notifies Dr. Segawa's daughter, Mizuki, about the incident, while her boyfriend, Sean Barker, struggles to pay attention in class.
 Sean follows Reed and Mizuki to the crime scene; there, he stumbles upon the Guyver unit stored, and stuffs it in his backpack.
 On his way home, his scooter breaks down in the middle of a back alley, and a gang corners him.
 While Sean is being attacked by the gang, the Guyver activates and fuses with him.
-Sean, in his newly armoured form, dispatches the gang members, but is shocked by his physical appearance, until the armor quickly disappears into two scars on the back of his neck.
+Sean, in his newly armored form, dispatches the gang members, but is shocked by his physical appearance, until the armor quickly disappears into two scars on the back of his neck.

 The next night, Sean goes to Mizuki's apartment, and discovers his sensei murdered and Mizuki abducted by Lisker's thugs.
 With the help of Reed, Sean rescues Mizuki, before the trio are chased by Lisker's gang of Zoanoids.
 They are trapped in an abandoned warehouse, where Lisker's thugs hold Mizuki captive, and Sean once again transforms into the Guyver to battle them.
 Sean defeats the Zoanoids before squaring off against Lisker.
 During the battle, Sean executes a headbutt, which temporarily malfunctions the armor's Control Metal.
 Now knowing his weakness Lisker and the others attempt to attack the Control Metal to beat Sean.
 During the fight, Sean kills Lisker's girlfriend, Weber, but he mistakenly believes he killed Mizuki as well.
 The Zoanoids gang up on him, and Lisker rips the Control Metal off his forehead, disintegrating the armor into liquid, and killing Sean in the process.